-(July 23, 2020 / JNS) Throughout my tenure as a student in Yeshiva University’s Rabbi Isaac Elchanan Theological Seminary, also known as REITS, I would dream about the day when I would join a community as the rabbi of its synagogue.
-The opportunity to bond with a community, provide pastoral care, develop programming that would teach children to love the Torah, and all the lessons and stories that it holds within.
+Throughout my tenure as a student in Yeshiva University’s Rabbi Isaac Elchanan Theological Seminary, also known as REITS, I would dream about the day when I would join a community as the rabbi of its synagogue to have the opportunity to bond with a community, to provide pastoral care and to develop programming that would teach children to love the Torah, and all the lessons and stories that it holds within.
 This was a life-long dream of mine, and in January, the perfect opportunity presented itself when I was offered the role of taking over the pulpit at the BACH Jewish Center, one of the most prestigious synagogues on Long Island, N.Y.
 My start date was June 1.
 Nobody could have predicted what it would be like to take on this role during such unprecedented times.

 These last six months have been challenging for all of us as the novel coronavirus reared its ugly head in nearly every town and city across America.
 It has been a time where we have clung to the messages of the Torah and yearned to come together physically as a community instead of using technology in its absence.
 Rabbis have been working around the clock to provide pastoral care to help as people go through these scary and tumultuous times—everyone has been impacted these last five months, whether it was their health or the economic impact.
 Starting my role as rabbi of the community in the middle of this pandemic has provided both a challenge and an opportunity, but most of all, it has forced me to be creative to develop ways that we can be “physically distanced and socially together.”